The Big Pants (part four)

 She’d been going to explain this, how it was funny, but Jackie had then rushed on.
-“But, I mean…I’m sorry…it’s kind of expensive, this place, isn’t it?”
+“But, I mean…I’m sorry…it’s kind of expensive, this place, I mean, isn’t it?”

-She’d meant, yes, it is expensive; but no, don’t be so anxious.
-The question had not offended Luisa.
-No, she’d told Jackie, she had paid the full price.
+Luisa meant, yes, it is expensive; but no, don’t be so anxious.
+The question had not offended her.
+No, she told Jackie, she had paid the full price.
 She’d used her own money.
 If the Messermans gave discounts to needy cases—they might—Luisa had not asked, and didn’t know.

 They’d all gone from picking vegetables to gathering eggs.
 The chickens also roamed under wire mesh.
 They had a coop in which to roost, a generous yard, unmown “mixed herbaceous groundcover” in which to forage for insects.

 “Healthy chickens…healthy meat and eggs.
 More than that.
-You may laugh, if I tell you that a chicken has an intelligence, and that like any of us, she being unfulfilled, unchallenged, bored, stressed by the conflict between her ancestral urges and her daily imprisoning limitations, our chicken’s gut digests poorly, her hormonal state is chemically one of crisis.
+You may laugh, if I tell you that a chicken has an intelligence, and that like any of us, she, being unfulfilled, unchallenged, bored, stressed by the conflict between her ancestral urges and her daily imprisoning limitations…our chicken’s gut will digest poorly, her hormonal state chemically will be one of crisis.
 This will not feed us well.”